SiliconLabs/zigbee_applications/zigbee_concepts/Zigbee-Networking-Concepts/Networking Concepts - Zigbee Security.md

 Within Smart Energy, this is the standard message sending method.

 This is compatible with older Zigbee Pro and current Zigbee 3.0.
 EmberZNet allows for different layers of encryption.
 All traffic can be APS encrypted or it can be done on a packet by packet basis, choosing only some packets to be APS encrypted.

+### Dynamic Link Key
+A new feature introduced in R23 is __Dynamic Link Key (DLK)__ joining which uses elliptic curve Diffie-Hellman key negotiation to establish keys and authenticate devices before joining the network as well as adding the Network Commissioning with High Security Join Feature.
+This ensures that the trust center can hold onto the network key for as long as possible before sharing it with the new device.

+### Mutli-Hop commissioning & APS Relay Commands
+R23 has introduced APS Relay frames which provide a secure mechanism to enable Multi-hop commissioning.
+An unauthenticated device sends a network commissioning request to a router in the network which sends an Update Device command to the Trust Center (TC) with TLVs (Tag Length Values) .
+The TC (upstream endpoint) then begins Key Negotiation by sending APS layer messages to the unauthenticated device (downstream endpoint) by relaying traffic via the 'joiner parent' (handoff router).
+The relayed packet payload includes the APS header and is contained in the TLV.
+The final hop to the downstream endpoint does not have network security as the joiner has not yet joined the network.
+The relay frames will work regardless of the number of hops and in the case of a single-hop the upstream endpoint assumes the role of the handoff router.
+Additionally, the relay frame APS sequence number is separate from relayed packet.
+[DLKs](#dynamic-link-key) established during Key Negotiation ensure that these messages are secure without revealing the Network Key before the new device has officially joined the network.

 ## Joining and Rejoining Process